 - Potential tax write-off

-- Must borrow entire amount upfront, even if you don’t need it all right away
+- Must borrow entire amount upfront, even if you don’t need it all right away (or ever)

 - Have to manage two loans